-The Ecosystem Threat Status is an indicator of an ecosystem's wellbeing, based on the level of change in structure, function or composition.
-Ecosystem types are categorised as Critically Endangered (CR), Endangered (EN), Vulnerable (VU), Near Threatened (NT) or Least Concern (LC), based on the proportion of the original extent of each ecosystem type that remains in good ecological condition.
-According to the most recent NBA database, dated 2018 and released in 2019, the project area forms part of the remaining extent of Carletonville Dolomite Grassland with a threat status of Least Concern (LC) (Figure 3-2).
+Endangered (CR), Endangered (EN), Vulnerable (VU), Near Threatened (NT) or Least Concern (LC), based on the proportion of the original extent of each ecosystem type that remains in good ecological condition.
+According to the spatial dataset the proposed development areas overlaps with LC ecosystem (Figure 3-2).